Graham Harvey Writer

 Alastair Collingwood Musical Director & Composer

-Alastair has been a composer for over 30 years and has written scores for numerous theatre shows, including Betty in London’s West End, directed by Kathy Burke.
+Alastair has written scores for numerous theatre shows, including Betty in London’s West End, directed by Kathy Burke.
 He also wrote the music for Cora with Dana Gillespie, which played the Lyric Theatre, Hammersmith and toured the USA.

 His TV credits include the title music for French and Saunders (BBC1); the sitcoms, Mad About Alice (BBC 1) and Rhona (BBC 2); plus Vanessa’s Real Lives (ITV 1), and How Clean Is Your House?
 (Channel 4), amongst many others.
 He’s written and played live with comedienne Jackie Clune, and in the radio comedy shows The Day The Music Died (BBC Radio 2) and Happy Families (BBC R4).